There is room for you to volunteer

 Thanks to those who GET UP/ GET OUT/ AND GET INVOLVED here at the Hobbs!!!

-Lauren’s first exposure to Arkansas was in 2013, when she came down to work for the Ozark Natural Science Center as a teacher naturalist.
-Having quickly fallen in love with the Ozarks and wanting to stick around, she eagerly took on the role of Summer Camp and Weekend Program Coordinator as well as worked with summer programs at Amazeum.
-While at ONSC, she connected with a visitor from an environmental nonprofit in Bolivia called Fundacion Gaia Pacha, who was developing the first environmental education initiative in the country.
-The meeting sparked an opportunity to visit Bolivia and spend time working with the organization over a period of five months.
+In 2013, Lauren came down to work for the Ozark Natural Science Center as a teacher naturalist and the Summer Camp Program Coordinator, and later with summer camps at the Amazeum.
+While at ONSC, she connected with an environmental nonprofit in Bolivia, which was developing the first environmental education initiative in the country.
+The meeting sparked an opportunity to visit Bolivia and spend time working with the organization.

-After returning to Wisconsin, Lauren worked with sustainable landscaping, urban stormwater management, the US Green Building Council and other environmental nonprofits.
-When the timing worked out for a change of pace, Lauren packed up everything and moved to Bentonville in August 2016 with hopes of finding meaningful work in an environmental field.
-Lauren is honored and thrilled with the opportunity to have joined Hobbs State Park as the new Volunteer Coordinator.
-She looks forward to working off the incredible foundation of the volunteer program and building relationships to further Hobb’s mission.
+Lauren is honored and excited with the opportunity to have joined Hobbs State Park as the Volunteer Coordinator.
+She looks forward to working off the foundation of the volunteer program and building relationships to further Hobbs' mission.